 There Is A Safer Alternative

-Wired technologies such as fiber or coaxial cable are far superior as they are faster, more reliable, resilient, energy-efficient, and more easily defended from cyber attacks.
+Wired technologies such as fiber or coaxial cable are faster, more reliable, resilient, energy-efficient, and more easily defended from cyber attacks.
 Above all, wired technologies are significantly less hazardous to our health and would better ensure the survival of other life forms with whom we share this planet.